arcxp/content-search-validator/README.md

 Making changes to or adding files in data will trigger the container to recreate the analyzers and reload the contents.

 open postman or your favorite API tool and access express on port 3000.

-You can add data to opensearch by creating a json file in the data directory.
-There is already a data/load_fr.json

 To view a json file in the data folder use a GET request: